nobuto-m/nobuto-m.github.io/content/post/2020/shortcut-key-to-mute-unmute-yourself-in-zoom-or-google-meet/index.md

 {{< figure src="gnome-control-center-keyboard.png" >}}

 It's pretty simple, but some tricks may be required.
 As far as I see, `gsd-media-keys` will invoke a command when a shortcut key is pressed, not released.
-In my case, I use `Ctrl+space` as the shortcut key, so Meet may recognize keys pressed as `Ctrl+space` + `Ctrl+D` = `Ctrl+space+D` which doesn't trigger the mute/unmute behavior actually.
-Keys can be canceled with `keyup`, so the key command was turned into `keyup space key ctrl+d` in the end.
+In my case, I use `Super+Shift+A` as the shortcut key, so Meet may recognize keys pressed as `Super+Shift+A` + `Ctrl+D` = `Super+Shift+Ctrl+A+D` which doesn't trigger the mute/unmute behavior actually.
+Keys can be canceled with `keyup`, so the key command was turned into `keyup shift+super+a` in the end.

 Also, I wanted to use the same shortcut key for multiple services, and I have the following line which tries Google Meet first, then Zoom if no Meet window is found.
 It should work most of the cases unless you join multiple meetings at the same time.